 - Assist in bringing about positive changes for all those concerned in an interdependent way.

-Read the Disbaility Standard Steering Group Terms of Reference for more detail.
+Read the Disability Smart Steering Group Terms of Reference for more detail.

 The Steering Group is Chaired by the Provost, Chris Ennew.
 The membership is as follows:

-- Kathryn Fisher - Head of Disability Services (Wellbeing Support Service).
+- Kathryn Fisher / Despina Weber - Head of Disability Services.

-- Michaela Hodges - Equality, Diversity & Inclusion Co-ordinator (Wellbeing Support Services).
+- Michaela Hodges - Social Inclusion Associate (Secretary).